bobekryant/bobekryant.github.io/content/Crypto/nexus_mutual.md

 <h3>DeFi</h3>
 <p>
-The main principles of DeFi are to rebuild the financial system in a more fair, equitable, and transparent fashion.
+The main principles of DeFi focus around rebuilding the financial system in a more fair, equitable, and transparent fashion.
-Visible and auditied immutable smart contracts deployed so users can trust the system and underlying code.
+Visible and auditied immutable smart contracts are deployed so users generate trust the in the system and its underlying code.
-There are many startups tackling various problems across the entire DeFi stack.
+There are many companies tackling various problems across the entire DeFi stack.
 Currently, the projects in DeFi with the highest market cap are trading (decentralized exchanges) and yield farming (lending).
 Smaller projects include prediction markets and payments are also popular.
 </p>